Give your new employees a great first impression with this onboarding and induction template.

-HR Professionals – If you’re running an HR team, or contributing to HR success, this checklist could be incredibly helpful.
-Print out and use this checklist to use as your own, or use it as a base to cross-check your current new hire onboarding checklist.
+HR Professionals – If you’re running an HR team, or contributing to HR success, this new starter HR onboarding checklist could be incredibly helpful.
+Print out and use this HR checklist to use as your own, or use it as a base to cross-check your current new hire onboarding checklist.

-Hiring Managers – While your HR team or employer may have hired your new direct report, direct managers will ultimately be the ones ensuring that the practical items are checked off.
+Hiring Managers – While your HR team or employer may have hired your new direct report, direct managers will ultimately be the ones ensuring that the practical items in the onboarding plan are checked off.
 This onboarding checklist can help you make sure that nothing is missed as your new hire gets started.

-If kept in an easy-to-access place (online or offline), this checklist can also help you collaborate with other employees on an onboarding process.
+If kept in an easy-to-access place (online or offline), this onboarding template can also help you collaborate with other employees on an onboarding process.
 Together, you can monitor an employee’s progress and reduce double-handling of tasks.
 It’s a great way to keep everything in check (literally).